microsoft/verona/docs/internal_abi.md

 Other integer types, for example `U56` are *storage-only* types.
 These must be extended to a power-of-two sized type for arithmetic.
-When stored on the stack, these should also be sign- or zero-extended (for signed and unsigned types, respectively) to the next native integer type.
 The value of these types is primarily for use in structures or union types, where special layout rules apply.
+Their storage semantics are explained below.
+When stored on the stack, however, these should also be sign- or zero-extended (for signed and unsigned types, respectively) to the next native integer type.

 ### Floating-point values